Handel Aria Competition

 Third prize: $500

-Application form and audio recording must be received by 5:00 pm Friday, May 3, 2013.
+Application form and audio recording must be received by midnight, Saturday, March 15, 2014.

-Each singer will submit an unedited recording of two Handel arias of contrasting styles, one from an opera, the other from an oratorio or cantata.
-Three judges will evaluate the recordings and choose 8 finalists and 1 runner-up.
-Competitors will be notified by e-mail and letter no later than May 24, 2013.
+Each singer will submit an unedited recording of 2 Handel arias of contrasting styles: 1 from an opera, the other from an oratorio or cantata.
+3 judges will evaluate the recordings and choose 6 finalists and 1 runner-up.
+Singers will be judged on voice quality and historically correct Baroque performance practice.
+Competitors will be notified by e-mail no later than May 1, 2014.
 Should any of the chosen finalists be unable to sing in the final round, the runner-up will be invited to participate in the final round.

 Applications for the preliminary round must include: